page title goes here Risk Assessment

-This figure depicts the migration of radon in soil gas from contaminated soil and groundwater into buildings.
-Radon in soil gas is shown to enter buildings through cracks in the foundation and openings for utility lines.
+This figure depicts the migration of radon (Rn) in soil gas from radioactively contaminated soil and groundwater into buildings at a Superfund site.
+Radon in soil gas is shown to enter buildings through cracks in the foundation and openings for utility lines similar to other forms of contamination.
 Atmospheric conditions and building ventilation are shown to influence radon soil gas intrusion.

 The RVISL calculator results were previously verified.
 The documentation from these may be seen on the Internal Verification and External Verification pages.
 The RVISL calculator was also previously peer reviewed, and the documentation of the review may be seen here.